PyO3/pyo3/guide/src/conversions/traits.md

 }
 ```

+As a second step the `from_py_object` option was introduced.
+This option also opts-out of the blanket implementation and instead generates a custom `FromPyObject` implementation for the pyclass which is functionally equivalent to the blanket.

 ### `IntoPyObject`
 The [`IntoPyObject`] trait defines the to-python conversion for a Rust type.
 All types in PyO3 implement this trait,
 as does a `#[pyclass]` which doesn't use `extends`.